 . - Record the URL next to this value.
 This is the location of your banner folder.

-Once the enhancement has been enabled, the following code will appear in the header of your digital workplace:
+Once the enhancement has been enabled, the following code will be in the header of your digital workplace:

 <script>